 Saint Martin's Student Health Center, located in room 102 of Burton Hall, is dedicated to the wellness of Saint Martin's students.
-Staffed by a physician's assistant and nurse, the Student Health Center assists students in developing a commitment to healthy lifestyles and becoming advocates for their own health care.
+Staffed by a Physician Assistant and nurse, and with a contract Physician available Thursday afternoons, the Student Health Center assists students in developing a commitment to healthy lifestyles and becoming advocates for their own health care.
 Services include:

-- Acute care for colds, flu and other medical concerns - Writing of prescriptions - Limited disease management for chronic health problems, such as asthma, diabetes and highblood pressure - Referrals for services that extend beyond the scope of the center
+- Acute care for colds, flu and other medical concerns - · Writing of prescriptions - Limited disease management for chronic health problems, such as asthma, diabetes and high blood pressure - Referrals for services that extend beyond the scope of the center